Nancy Eve Cohen

 B.A.
 University of Massachusetts Amherst

-Nancy Eve Cohen teaches journalism and nonfiction writing.
-As a public radio reporter with more than two decades of experience, she enjoys sharing her experiences and love of journalism with Smith College students.
-She is currently the Berkshire reporter with New England Public Radio.
+Nancy Eve Cohen is an award-winning multi-media journalist who is a Senior Reporter with New England Public Media.
+She teaches Journalism: Principles and Practice.
+As a public radio reporter, she enjoys sharing her experiences and love of journalism with Smith College students.

 Photo credit: Matthew Cavanaugh